Temporary resident visa

 First, our lawyers will conduct a due diligence check on you to ensure that you are eligible and meet the criteria to apply for the visa, and that your application will be approved.
 Then we will send you the application forms and provide assistance to complete the questionnaires, translate and legalize documents.

 If required, we will introduce you to banks in Mexico in order to open a bank account and transfer the required monthly income.

-You may undergo fingerprints and submit the application with its supporting documents to a Mexican consulate or embassy.
+You may undergo biometric procedures and submit the application with its supporting documents to a Mexican consulate or embassy.